NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/K/kaiju-fulu.md

 usage: "affixed to load bearing wall or pillar"
 license: "ORC"
 identify:
-description: "**Duration** 1 week  Despite the name, a kaiju fulu protects a building against damage of all sorts.
-When an affixed structure no larger than 100 feet × 100 feet and up to 50 feet tall takes damage, the structure is as hard as standard-grade adamantine against that damage and any damage that occurs within 1 hour thereafter.
+description: "Despite the name, a kaiju fulu protects a building against damage of all sorts.
+For one week, when an affixed structure no larger than 100 feet × 100 feet and up to 50 feet tall takes damage, the structure is as hard as standard-grade adamantine against that damage and any damage that occurs within 1 hour thereafter.
 The fulu then crumbles to dust, and its effects end."
 powerTitle1:
 actionEconomy1:
 type1: